SandCell: Sandboxing Rust Beyond Unsafe Code: Design

 The data passed across sandbox boundaries includes the arguments passed to the sandboxed functions and their return values.
 To make data from one sandbox available to another sandbox, one approach is to deep copy all such data as in Glamdring~\cite{lind2017glamdring}, PtrSplit~\cite{liu2017ptrsplit}, and GOTEE~\cite{ghosn2019secured}.
 This approach, however, can lead to a high overhead since deep copying copies all transitively reachable data; it should be avoided when the size of transmitted data is large~\cite{gulmezFriendFoeExploring2023}.

 Instead of deep copying, our design copies only stack data and allocate heap data (when it does not contain references to stack data) on a shared data domain that is accessible from both sides of a cross-boundary call.
 This approach reduces the overhead of copying cross-boundary data.
-On the other hand, the complexity is that cross-boundary data may not be allocated next to each other so that we can easily make relevant memory pages a shared memory region.
+On the other hand, it also requires that cross-boundary data may not be allocated next to each other the relevant memory pages can be assigned to a shared memory region.
 If we have to copy such data to a shared data domain during cross-boundary calls, we are back to the same problem of high copying cost.
 To address this, we propose a novel approach to \begin{enumerate*}[label=(\arabic*)] \item employ static analysis to compute allocation sites that may allocate cross-boundary data in memory, and \item instrument those allocation sites so that the data is allocated in a shared data domain.
 This approach avoids the data copying cost by directly allocating cross-boundary data in a shared domain. \end{enumerate*} We detail the static analysis in \Cref{sec:dataflow-analysis} and the instrumentation in \Cref{sec:impl}.